 Grade: 1-2

 Start from Clive, where there is plenty of parking, toilets, coffee and supplies.
-If looking for accommodation check out the bike friendly Clive Studios, Clive Colonial Cottages.
+If looking for accommodation check out the bike friendly Clive Colonial Cottages.
 Follow the trail beside the Waitangi Regional Park wetlands and along the coast before passing under Black Bridge at Tukituki River and over the clip-on crossing.
-Again cross under the bridge at the end, much safer than crossing the Mill Road.
-Stop off at the Kiosk, to learn more about the local Cape Coast Art & Heritage, before following the trail on the stopbank.
+Again, cross under the bridge at the end, much safer than crossing the Mill Road.
+This makes it easy to visit Kiosk, to learn more about the local Cape Coast Art & Heritage, before following the trail on the stopbank.

 For an adventure check out Gannet Bikes - try taking a fat bike out to along the beach to Cape Kidnappers and the gannet colony.
 If you feel like a cruise around the area, hire classic beach-cruiser bikes from Coastal Wine Cycles in Haumoana.
 We also recommend the following Official Partners.
 A must check out Clearview Estate Winery, Restaurant and Cellar Door is perfect for a well deserved lunch under the vines.
 Or go right to the end of the trail to Clifton and enjoy a stop the new cafe - Hygge at Clifton Bay.